biplobmanna/water_level_sensor/README.md

 * Pi will connect to WiFi.
 Open router-page, find the IP of Pi, and ssh into Pi, or follow the link above to set it up.
 * Update Pi repositories using `sudo apt-get update`

+### Connecting the **HC SR04** sensor to the Pi
+* Visit this [website](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi) for setup to the Pi.
+* To check the Pin Layout of RPi, visit [here.](https://pinout.xyz/)
+* Once everything is connected properly, follow the first part of the instructions.
+* Test the program to check if everything is working.
+* Once everything works, setup the program to autorun using **daemontools**

 ### Installing and Setup
 * Either `git clone` or download zip of the repository to any location on Pi.
 * Preferably use `git clone <<link_to_remote_git>>`.
 Get the link from the repository.